Guseyn/ehtmlpage/md/support.md

 **4. If you are a content creator:** I would be pleased to consider collaborations with you through interviews, webinars, or meetups.
 <br>

-**5. If you are a representative of sowtware conference:** I would be honored to attend your conference as a speaker.
+**5. If you are a representative of software conference:** I would be honored to attend your conference as a speaker.

 # How to Contact Me